 - Social Security Disability Insurance (SSD)

 - VA Disability Compensation Benefits

-- Parking Badge; permanent or temporary
+- Parking Badge; permanent or temporary (with paperwork)

 - Access pass : America The Beautiful

 I am using my disabled parking permit paper proof of permit (the one you are supposed to put in your glove box if you have a placard or license plate) and the parking placard that goes with it AND bringing my America the Beautiful card.
 This is enough.

 If you do not have one of these things you need a doctor’s note.
 There is a list of accepted chronic diseases.
 The person I spoke with on the phone says the doctor’s note should say “my patient _______ has number 9. disability “Severe neurological and muscular disorders”, but should not go into any more detail.

 My understanding is that the placard + paperwork will work alone but the more paper/proof the better, so I’m bringing my placard with paperwork, my America the Beautiful Card AND the note, but I won’t show the note unless there is a problem with the other items.
 You can apply up to 30 days before your visit.
 You must bring the physical paperwork with you as well, no photos.

 There are different “tiers” of disability for Disneyland: